 During suffering pain, patients rely on their family members to seek motivation and make shared decision-making.
 Or, in some special cases, like patients taking care of their sick children, they will make direct healthcare decisions.
 From the healthcare communication viewpoint, educating healthcare patient family members is also essential.
 For example, creating content motivates family members to be aware of the patient’s changes.

 - Cultural differences:

 Cultural differences impact patients’ openness to share their healthcare issues.
 These decision-making factors commonly happen in healthcare communication campaign that needs localization.
 Our solution for the situation is to conduct surveys to figure out the root causes.
 What do patients care about?
 What is the biggest obstacle preventing them from reaching treatments?
-You can motivate patients by turning their worries into social norms when you find insights.
+When you find insights, you can motivate patients by turning their worries into social norms.